Coronavirus latest: US, India see new daily infection highs | DW | 10.07.2020

 Read more: Severe brain damage possible even with mild coronavirus symptoms

-05:10 Hong Kong is set to announce the suspension of all schools after a spike in locally transmitted coronavirus cases that has fuelled fears of a renewed community spread in the city, the South China Morning Post reported on Friday.
+05:10 Hong Kong is to close all schools after a spike in locally transmitted coronavirus cases that has fuelled fears of a renewed community spread in the city.

+The city's education minister said schools would be shut from Monday, bringing forward the start of the summer holidays

 The Asian financial hub reported 42 new cases on Thursday, of which 34 were locally transmitted, marking the second consecutive day of rising local infections.